gerarddejong/simple-apikey/README.md

 # simple-apikey
 Simple PHP based API key authorization

 This zero dependency API key authorization helper is not for production use.
-It's an example and meant to be useful in allowing one to quickly add simple security when the only other option is having nothing at all.
+It's an example and meant to be useful in allowing one to quickly add simple security when the only other option is having nothing at all - which should never be the case.

 ## Usage
 ```php